Walid-Ahmed/deep_sort/README.md

 cd deep_sort
 ```

-Then, run preparations file which will download the required files, the neural network will be placed under the folder 'resources\networks\' and MOT challenge benchmark (MOT16) data as a zip file and will be extracted under MOT16 folder then detection files will be created.
+Then, run preparations file which will download the required files, the neural network will be placed under the folder 'resources\networks\' and MOT challenge benchmark (MOT16) data as a zip file and will be extracted under MOT16 folder then object association files will be created.
 Finally, a demo will run for the first time to show the end result of Deep SORT algorithm.

-The default behavior of ```prep.py``` is to check if the files already existed but they are very simple checks which can result in some errors to overcome these issues two flags were added to the ```app.config``` which enforces downloading and enforce unzipping files or deleted the corrupted file which will also enforce downloading but only for this file.
-These files are downloaded to show and experiment the deep SORT potentials and to use custom dataset, executing ```prep.py``` should be ignored and the appropriate flags in ```app.config``` should be modified as well.
+The default behavior of ```prep.py``` is to check if the files already existed but they are very simple checks which can result in some errors to overcome these issues two flags were added to the ```app.config``` which enforces downloading and enforce unzipping files or deleted the corrupted file which will also enforce downloading only for this file.

+These files are downloaded to show and experiment the deep SORT potentials.
+To use a custom dataset, executing ```prep.py``` should be ignored and the appropriate flags in ```app.config``` should be modified as well.
 Please check sections below for more details.

 WARNINGS
   - MOT data requires enough space on disk.
-  - If the download links are broken please download them manually from [here](https://drive.google.com/open?id=18fKzfqnqhqW3s9zwsCbnVJ5XF2JFeqMp) place them under the designated folder above.
+  - If the download links are broken please download them manually from [here](https://drive.google.com/open?id=18fKzfqnqhqW3s9zwsCbnVJ5XF2JFeqMp) and place them under the designated folder above.
-  - Unzip the MOT16.zip file manually if it did not automatically.
+  - Uncompress the MOT16.zip file manually if it did unizip not automatically.
 ```
 python prep.py
 ```